 Can I obtain a copy of my online assessment after its completion?

 Assessment questions and answers are not provided to students after its completion as they may be used for future courses, so the integrity of future assessments needs to be protected.
-However to enable students to identify areas where they may need improvement, CEPIA does provide students with extensive feedback on questions answered incorrectly on each online assessment, as well as a detailed summary of questions answered, unanswered, correct, incorrect, time taken etc.
+However to enable students to identify areas where they may need improvement, CEPIA does allow students to book personal one-on-one tutorials to discuss course content, assessments, workbooks or anything else that may need clarifying to facilitate learning.

 What is CEPIA?

-The Cardiac Electrophysiology Institute of Australasia is an independent Registered Training Organisation (RTO) dedicated to the education and training of medical professionals in cardiac electrophysiology in Australia, New Zealand and Asia-Pacific.
-The CEPIA faculty is composed of respected electrophysiologists from throughout Australia, and course input is derived from electrophysiologists, scientists, technicians and industry representatives from throughout Australia, New Zealand and Asia-Pacific.
+The Cardiac Electrophysiology Institute of Australasia is an independent Registered Training Organisation (RTO) dedicated to the education and training of medical professionals in cardiac electrophysiology throughout the world.
+The CEPIA faculty is composed of respected electrophysiologists from throughout Australia, and course input is derived from electrophysiologists, physiologists, scientists, technicians and industry representatives throughout the world.

 Who should attend the CEPIA Graduate Diploma of Cardiac Electrophysiology?